 Have Everyone Decide

 Mathematics or physics problems are obvious ones you need to deal with your kids.
 However, homeschooling also allows you to incorporate everyone in solving certain problems and get them to participate in the decision process.
 Are you having a hard time picking where to go for a museum visit?
 Ask your kids where they possibly want to go or if there are other attractions they want to instead.
-Do you plan to buy your children a new desk for their study room?
+Do you plan to buy your children a new school desk for their study room?
 Be sure to have your kids see all options first and get their take.

 By asking them for suggestions and opinions, you get to make them feel valued and more connected to the family.
 As they grow, you can start exposing them to more complicated issues with the family.
 Remember, challenges aren’t there for a single individual to solve.
 It’s amazing to see how they can be overcome together with the family.
 Homeschoolers can be a part of that.